amazon-science/few-shot-object-detection-benchmark/README.md

 ## Few-shot Sampling

-To create the sampling we used in the paper, we prepare a script with fixed random seed.
+To create the sampling we used in the paper, we prepare a script with fixed random seeds.
 After setting up the `datasets` folder, just run

     python generate_oi_annotations.py

 to create the few-shot sampled datasets.
 We also provide the [exact sampling](/prosessed_anntoations/few_shot_sampling.tar.gz) we used in the paper.

 ## Running on each baseline

 Due to the testing needed, we will release this part in a few weeks, stay tune!
+In the mean time, if you want to test the datasets, we add an OpenImages dataset [reader](/common/openimages_dataset.py) to use in Detectron2.
+You can register the datasets with

+    from common.openimages_dataset import openimages
+    dataset = openimages(data_dir='./datasets/', dataset_name=deepfruits, post_fix_key=str(fold))